curtcox/Mergrave/test_plan.md

 - Retry logic attempts retryable failures at most N times with exponential backoff and never retries non-retryable errors.
 - Across multiple candidate responses, returns the one with the highest composite score according to the configured objective.
 - Cache keys are deterministic and invariant to commutative parameter ordering for the same semantic request.
-- Recursion always terminates by honoring depth_limit or budget_limit and returns a graceful fallback when limits are hit.
 - Cumulative cost (tokens × calls) never exceeds the configured budget, and near-budget the planner prunes lower-value branches first.
 - Forbidden context guard (input): requests containing IP/forbidden content are rejected before any AI/tool invocation.
 - Maximum recursion depth: exceeding the configured depth yields a graceful, structured termination rather than unbounded recursion.